Taking a Looking Back at Center Stage's First Round: Part 7

 Kelsey smiles in a striped shirt

-Program Manager, Center Stage
+Program Manager, International Exchange

 I believe that there is a possibility for us in this world to each mutually understand one another, because the arts, especially dance, makes us all honest and grants us an inner conscience.